Broken marble statue head

 See our psychology facilities and equipment in action

-Take a tour of King Henry Building at the University of Portsmouth and the specialist psychology equipment and facilities we use in our Psychology BSc and Forensic Psychology BSc courses.
+Take a tour of King Henry Building at the University of Portsmouth and the specialist psychology equipment and facilities we use in our Psychology BSc and Psychology with Forensic and Investigative Psychology BSc courses.

-Video showing the specialist psychology equipment and facilities we use in our Psychology BSc and Forensic Psychology BSc courses at the University of Portsmouth: interview room, thermal camera, eye tracking, psycho-physiology lab, and more.
+Video showing the specialist psychology equipment and facilities we use in our Psychology BSc and Psychology with Forensic and Investigative Psychology BSc courses at the University of Portsmouth: interview room, thermal camera, eye tracking, psycho-physiology lab, and more.

 I’ve never felt so supported as I was at Portsmouth, and the opportunities I’ve had through researching and professional development are amazing.